 - how the person is memorialized by the living

-How one's Body is Cared for in Death:
+Part One: How The Body is Cared for in Death:

 How is the body cared for if cremation is chosen?
 Most people are familiar with the concept of "ashes" as the result of cremation.
 The technical terms is "cremated remains."
 At James Reid Funeral Home, we have our own onsite Crematorium (a rarity for an Ontario funeral home).
-Therefore, we bring your loved one here and take care of them here.
+Therefore, we bring your loved one here and take care of him or her here.

 We offer the family a time & place to be with their deceased family member one last time.
 Family Time is what we call it.
 A funeral director prepares the deceased in the cremation container or casket that has been purchased.
 The container or casket is draped in a quilt and placed in a comfortable suite--the same suites you may have been to before for a visitation or wake.
 But Family Time is a private time for family members to say goodbye.
 It is not required, as a photo may be submitted instead for identification purposes.
 Family Time is provided at no cost.
 Unless a family asks for embalming prior, the deceased is not embalmed.

 Why do this?
-As with viewing prior to burial, identification of your loved one's body can help psychologically to understand what has happened.
+As with viewing prior to burial, identification of your loved one's body can help psychologically to understand that death has really occured.
+It helps build continuing bonds between the living and the deceased.
 If you have been with your loved one recently, you may not need Family Time.
 It is up to you.

 Our Crematorium also has a Viewing Area with safety glass windows..
 From the Viewing Area, the family may view the cremation container being placed into the retort by the operator.